07947613070

 Groom looking at guests with excitement after wedding ceremony in London

-Same room but different couple: Ross wasn’t afraid to wear his heart on his sleeve either just after being pronounced husband to his new wife.
+Same room but different couple: Ross wasn’t afraid to wear his heart on his sleeve just after being pronounced husband to his new wife.

 Bride holding serious groom's face during wedding vows.